rptcloud/azure_terraform/tfe-private-module-registry/README.md

 ### Update a Module

-In the `ptfe-workspace-modules` repository, navigate to the `main.tf` file.
+In the `tfc-workspace-modules` repository, navigate to the `main.tf` file.

 Add the following to deploy the rest of your application (again, be sure to update the source references):